DjangoForAll/Django-Course/Level_2/Content/1a_Basics_of_python/4_data_structures.md

 ```

 Lists can be sliced ( create a new sublist from the list ) like this `list_variable[start:end]` (note that the start is included and the end is excluded).
-Lists can also be negatively indexed ie -1th index is the last element.
+Lists can also be negatively indexed ie -1 index is the last element.

-You can combine all these together to do a lot of things with lists.
+You can combine all these together to do a lot of operations with lists.

 ```python
 list_with_numbers = [1, 2, 3, 4, 5]